 How to Prevent Gum Disease

-Understanding Gum Disease
+Understanding Gum Disease and Its Prevention

 Gum disease, also known as periodontal disease, is an infection of the tissues that hold your teeth in place.
-It’s typically caused by poor oral hygiene that allows plaque—a sticky film of bacteria—to build up on the teeth and harden.
+It typically arises from poor oral hygiene, which allows plaque—a sticky film of bacteria—to build up on the teeth and harden.
+If left untreated, gum disease can lead to serious oral health problems.
+Understanding its causes, symptoms, and preventive measures is essential for maintaining healthy gums and a beautiful smile.

 Types of Gum Disease